 - Is a member of an ethnic group that is under-represented at Lipscomb

-Students must also be a U.S. citizen or a permanent resident and be eligible to file the FAFSA.
-Interested students who meet the criteria should contact their Admissions Counselor and complete this online application.
+Students must also be a U.S. citizen or a permanent resident and be eligible to file the FAFSA (a FAFSA submission is required for all applications).
+Interested students who meet the criteria should contact their Admissions Counselor to complete an application.
+This scholarship is awarded to first-time freshman only; transfer students are not eligible.
+Students must maintain a 2.0 GPA.

 International Student Scholarship

 Most international freshmen and transfer students who live on campus and are enrolled for 12 hours or more are eligible for international student scholarships.
-These are uniquely for international first-time Freshmen and transfers.
-These cannot be combined with other scholarships.
+These are uniquely awarded for international first-time Freshmen and transfers.
+These cannot be combined with other scholarships, and students must maintain a 2.0 GPA each year.
 Please contact the International Admissions Counselor, Rachel Stowe, at email@example.com

-Lipscomb University offers tuition awards to undergraduate students whose parent is employed full-time (40 hours per week, primary paid vocation) in certain Christian works that are associated with the Churches of Christ.
-Students must maintain a 2.0 cumulative Lipscomb GPA, live on campus each semester, enroll full time (12+ hours) each semester, file a FAFSA each year and provide employment verification annually to the Lipscomb Financial Aid Office.
+Lipscomb University offers tuition awards to undergraduate students whose parent is employed full-time (self-employed/paid minister as defined by the IRS in Publication 517 and working at least 40 hours per week) in certain Christian works that are associated with the Churches of Christ.
+Students must maintain a 2.0 cumulative Lipscomb GPA, live on campus each semester, enroll full time (12+ hours) each semester, file a FAFSA each year, and provide employment verification annually to the Lipscomb Financial Aid Office.

 These awards are available to children who are less than 25 years of age and are considered dependent for federal income tax purposes.
 Married children are not eligible.
 These awards are subject to all GPA and probation restrictions as described in the Lipscomb University Undergraduate Catalog and are available only for the customary duration of an academic program.
 The scholarships are available to children whose parents are employed in the following full-time roles: